-Quality Improvement (QI) is a proven, effective way to improve care for residents and to improve practice for staff.
-In long-term care (LTC), as in the healthcare system, there are always opportunities to optimize, streamline, develop and test processes, and QI should be a continuous process and an integral part of everyone's work, regardless of role or position within the organization.
+Quality Improvement (QI) is a proven, effective way to improve care for patients, residents and clients, and to improve practice for staff.
+In the healthcare system, there are always opportunities to optimize, streamline, develop and test processes, and QI should be a continuous process and an integral part of everyone's work, regardless of role or position within the organization.

-Health Quality Ontario (HQO) has developed this guide to give resident care teams and organizations within the LTC sector in Ontario easy access to well-established QI tools.
-We provide examples of how to adapt and apply these tools to our Ontario LTC environments.
+The Health Quality Ontario (HQO) has developed this guide to give healthcare teams and organizations in Ontario easy access to well-established QI tools.
+We provide examples of how to adapt and apply these tools to our Ontario healthcare environments.

-Our objective is for the guide to help you start and support LTC QI initiatives.
+Our objective is for the guide to help you start and support QI initiatives.